andyli/blog/content/posts/2009/2009-04-24_the-bilateral-blur-filter-for-flash-is-now-on-pixel-bender-exchange-in-staff-picks.md

 Go and download it from the page: [Bilateral Blur Filter for Flash on Pixel Bender Exchange][]

-ps.
-That one is optimized, processing time oringinally is 2 - 3s , it's now 0.6 - 0.7s (for a 320\*240 image).
+P.S..
+That one is optimized, processing time originally is 2 - 3s , it's
+now 0.6 - 0.7s (for a 320\*240 image).

   [Bilateral Blur Filter for Flash on Pixel Bender Exchange]: http://www.adobe.com/cfusion/exchange/index.cfm?event=extensionDetail&loc=en_us&extid=1789025